Schefflera is a prized Feng Shui houseplant, bringing luck and wealth, but they are not so befitting to cats.

-- Apply Chemical Pray: Use sprays like spritz deterrent to irritate the cat from coming close to the plant.
+- Apply Chemical Spray: Use sprays like spritz deterrents to irritate the cat from coming close to the plant.

-- Spray Vinegar-Water Solution: Cats dislike the vinegar taste, which will keep them coming close to Schefflera.
+- Spray Vinegar-Water Solution: Cats dislike the vinegar taste, so spraying them on Schefflera will prevent them from coming close.

-- Use Fragrances: Natural fragrances like lavender and rosemary will help your cat away from the plant.
+- Use Fragrances: Natural fragrances like lavender and rosemary will help your cat avoid the plant.

-- Add Hurdles: Cover the plant surrounding with a plastic carpet protector with a knobbly side up.
+- Add Hurdles: Cover the plant with a plastic carpet protector with a knobbly side up.